chisui/dakka/thesis/main.md

 `Proxy a` is just a datatype with a unit constructor and a phantom type, that provides a way to pass references to types around.
 `SystemMessage` could also have been defined in GADT-notation, which would have been semantically equivalent.

-Unfortunately we ca not derive `Generic` for data types that use existential quantification and thus ca not get a `Binary` instance for free.
+Unfortunately we cannot derive `Generic` for data types that use existential quantification and thus ca not get a `Binary` instance for free.
 But as I will show later we do not need to serialize values of `SystemMessage` so this is fine for now.

 With all this we can define `ActorContext` as follows: